$B_c$ to $A$ Transition Form Factors and Semileptonic Decays in Self-consistent Covariant Light-front Approach: Self-consistent covariant light-front approach

 with

 where the slash notation refers to the trace term associated with the fermion loop \cite{Cheng:2003sm}.
+Eqs.~\eqref{eq:Bclf1}-\eqref{SP_AB} provide the theoretical formulas for the $B_c \to A$ transition form factors at the one-loop level.
 Furthermore, we used the following transformations to obtain the analytic expressions for $P\rightarrow A$ transition form factors from that of $P \rightarrow V$ in \cite{Chang:2019mmh}\footnote{Note that we use the notation of \cite{Chang:2019mmh}, \textit{i.e.}, $[\mathcal{F}(\q2)]_{full}$ to keep the consistency with analytical relations of the form factors in type-II correspondence that should be converted to $P \to A_A/A_B$ form factors.}: